4XDigital/four-x-integration-samples/README.md

 This repository is for developers who want to integrate 4X features into their platform.
 It is intended for:

 - Frontend engineers embedding the 4X Web Component
-- Backend developers generating JWT tokens and calling the 4X Ads API
+- Backend developers calling the 4X Ads API
 - Anyone testing or evaluating 4X integrations

 ---